 Always check out the measurements of a new appliance when replacing an old one.
 Even if you currently have a washing machine in there that fits.
 There could be small but critical differences, and modern washing machines are often wider and deeper than ever.

 Dimensions are usually available in the “specs”, product info, or “specifications” section describing the appliance being sold, either in the brochure or on a web page.

 The depth of a washing machine quoted by the manufacturer should in theory take into account the whole depth, but does it include the way the front may bulge out as well as the door?
 If critical, double check.

 More on washing machine depth

-Anyone looking for a smaller than normal washing machine should find it useful to see how the average washing machine varies in size – or not.
-Check out the 33 examples of washing machine sizes and dimensions
+Anyone looking for a smaller than normal washing machine should find it useful to at least see how the average washing machine varies in size – or not.
+Check out the 33 examples of washing machine sizes and dimensions.

 Forbes specialise in renting Bosch appliances so they know them inside out.
 They also rent other brands and many other products.